dkhalanskyjb/journal/JOURNAL.md

-Semantically, `A(B_1|B_2|...|B_n)C` builds for each `B_i` the set of fields that it mentions that have non-default values, and then finds the earliest `i` such that `B_i` is a maximum when comparing the sets by inclusion.
+Semantically, `A(B_1|B_2|...|B_n)C` builds for each `B_i` the set of fields that it mentions that have non-default values, and then finds the earliest `i` such that `B_i` is a maximal element when comparing the sets by inclusion.
 I need to thoroughly check whether this definition is associative, but I'm sure that it is.